Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Note: If you’re super prepared like we were, you can even purchase timed tickets online.
 You’ll be able to bypass the predictably long lines of visitors waiting to get in on their merits.

 Head over to the temple next, where you’ll find a small Buddha that is nevertheless quite impressive despite its size.
-The status is carved from a single piece of jade.
-With more time, pop into the National Museum Bangkok and its 12 halls of displays from King Rama IV’s rule.
+The statue is carved from a single piece of jade.

 Stop 3: Wat Pho